priyankjain/2016-Purdue-Ironhack-Tutorials/Google-Maps-Tutorial.md

 </script>
 ```
 We explain the newly introduced code:
-+ Line 1: Create the Marker object from the Google Maps API, passing the following three arguments to the constructor
++ Line 1: Create the Marker object, passing the following three arguments to the constructor
-+ Line 2: The first argument is the position of the location to be highlighted, This is same as the location we used in constructing the Map object.
++ Line 2: The first argument is the position of the location to be highlighted, this is same as the location we used in constructing the Map object.
-+ Line 3: The second argument is the map object reference where the marker is to be shown
++ Line 3: The second argument is the map object reference on which the marker is to be shown
-+ Line 4: The third argumemnt to the constructor is the title to be shown for the marked location
++ Line 4: The third argument is the title to be shown on hovering over the marked location

 ### 6. Putting it all together

-This is how the final code file looks like
+The final code file looks like below:
 ```html
 <!DOCTYPE html>
 <html>